FernandaMendonca/sw-management/README.md

 # Star Wars Management System

-Project to gain knowledge about the principles of Vue.js
+Project to gain knowledge about the fundamentals of Vue.js

 ## Project setup
 ```